kzk2000/deephaven-clickhouse/README.md

 # Deephaven + Clickhouse
 TLDR;
-Deephaven Community doesn't provide a built-in persistent storage layer (as of Apr 2023), so let's use [Clickhouse](https://clickhouse.com/) to create one.<br><br>
+Deephaven Community doesn't provide a built-in persistent storage layer (as of Spring 2024), so let's use [Clickhouse](https://clickhouse.com/) to create one.<br><br>
 This repo shows how to
 * leverage [Cryptofeed](https://github.com/bmoscon/cryptofeed) to subscribe to 24/7 real-time Crypto market data